nvmax/FluxComfyDiscordbot/readme.md

 	 * /unban_user "discord id"
 	 * /whybanned "discord id" - gives reason why this person was banned and the prompt they tried to use.
      * /reboot - reboots the bot, this is useful if you are having issues with the bot and need to restart it.

+#### Update: The banned words was pretty harsh, 1 use and banned no warnings.
+  * implemented a warning system, 2 warnings 3rd time banned.
+  * will alert user to the banned words list in the message they recieve.
+  * admins can use /check_warnings and /remove_warning to remove or check.
+  * this should also message admins about the warning as well. (not sure but should discord is funny)